dportik/MonoPhylo/Example-data/Example-tree-with-bootstrap-support-values/README.md

 Found 10 monophyletic groups out of 10 testable groupings.
 Of 10 total groupings, 0 contained a single taxon and were ignored.

 Examining MajorGroup:
 	Acrodonta is Monophyletic
 	Pleurodonta is Monophyletic
 Found 2 monophyletic groups out of 2 testable groupings.
 Of 2 total groupings, 0 contained a single taxon and were ignored.
 ```

+The first half of the output on screen shows the groupings found and how many taxa are included in each.
+The second half is the assessment for each 'category' of groupings (represented by a column), and a quick summary of the results.
+Note that any group that contains only one taxon is automatically excluded because it isn't possible to assess monophyly.

+This produced the following output files in `Output3`:

++ `All_Groups_results.txt`
++ `Group_Family_results.txt`
++ `Group_Genus_results.txt`
++ `Group_MajorGroup_results.txt`
++ `Group_SubFamily_results.txt`
++ `Summary.log`